Subjects

 History

-At Clare House, history is taught through the IPC (International Primary Curriculum).
-Children develop a chronologically secure knowledge and understanding of British, local and world history.
+At Clare House, in history children develop a chronologically secure knowledge and understanding of British, local and world history.
 They are taught to use key historical terms accurately and ask their own historically valid questions about change, cause, similarity and difference, and significance.
 Children are expected to think critically and develop their knowledge of the past from a range of sources.
 By the end of their time at Clare House, they will be able to see the relationship between different periods of time and the impact on modern life.

 By the end of KS1, a historian at Clare House are expected to…